 The best defence is a good offence.

-Familiarizing yourself with common business-affecting data incidents is essential for keeping your company safe and secure.
+Familiarizing yourself with common incidents that can affect businesses is essential for keeping your company safe and secure.

-Here are some common data breach terms, along with examples:
+Here are 9 common data breach terms, along with examples:

 Short for malicious software, malware is a blanket term describing software created with the intent to cause damage to networks, data and/or systems.